aeeeo/shoe_store/README.md

 Remember: the documentation, not the code, defines what a module does. -- Ken Williams-->

-# Laced With Less Shoe Liquidators
+# Laced 4 Less Shoe Liquidators

 ![screenshot](/public/img/screenshot.png)